Nicolas Chalvin: Career

-After studying music at the Conservatoire national supérieur de musique et de danse de Lyon, he was successively oboe-solo at the Orchestre national de Lyon and the Luxembourg Philharmonic Orchestra.
-He led a brilliant career as a chamber musician and orchestral musician, before devoting himself fully to conducting.

-Passionate about conducting orchestras and opera, it was with the strongest encouragement from Armin Jordan, of whom he was assistant, and Franz Welser-Möst, that his career as conductor began in 2001 with Lucio Silla by Mozart in Lausanne and Caen.
+After studying music at the Conservatoire national supérieur de musique et de danse de Lyon, Nicolas Chlavin performed as an oboe-solo at the Orchestre national de Lyon and the Luxembourg Philharmonic Orchestra.
+He initially led a career as a chamber musician and orchestral musician, but transitioned to conducting after encouragement from Armin Jordan, of whom he was assistant, and Franz Welser-Möst.
+His career as conductor began in 2001 with Lucio Silla by Mozart in Lausanne and Caen.

-Since then, Nicolas Chalvin has performed in concert at the head of prestigious orchestras in a repertoire ranging from early classics (Mozart, Haydn) to the latest contemporary works.
+Since then, Nicolas Chalvin has performed in concert at the head of orchestras in a repertoire ranging from early classics (Mozart, Haydn) to the latest contemporary works.
 He has been invited in particular by the Lausanne Opera chamber orchestra, the Orchestre philharmonique de Strasbourg, the Orchestre régional de Normandie, the Orchestre symphonique de Mulhouse, the Orchestre of Auvergne, the Orchestre symphonique de Bretagne, the Opéra national de Lorraine orchestra, the orchestre national de Lyon, the Luxembourg Philharmonic Orchestra, the Portuguese Symphony Orchestra and the Wurtemberg philharmonic orchestra.

 Since September 2009, he has been music director of the Orchestre des Pays de Savoie.